-- Vienna is the largest city in Austria and the heart of this magnificent country.
-It is the national capital, and one of the nine states of Austria.
-Vienna’s imperial grandeur is the legacy of the powerful Habsburg monarchy.
+- Vienna is Austria’s largest city and the heart of this magnificent country.
+It is the national capital and one of the nine states of Austria.
+Vienna’s imperial grandeur is the legacy of the mighty Habsburg monarchy.
 Their home for more than six centuries, the Hofburg palace complex, incorporates the Burgkapelle (Imperial Chapel), where the Vienna Boys’ Choir sings Sunday Mass and the famed Spanish Riding School.
-Many consider Vienna the creative and cultural hub of Europe
+Many consider Vienna the creative and cultural hub of Europe.

-- Hallstatt’s magnificent beauty of this mountainous city captures the heart.
+- Hallstatt The magnificent beauty of this mountainous city captures the heart.
 It is the archaeological heart of the World Heritage Region and is home to the world’s oldest salt mines.
 Skiing, mountaineering, hiking, biking, and riding cable cars are everyday activities.

-- Salzburg and the Lake region.
-Stunning Salzburg is the city where W. A. Mozart was born and the shooting location for “The Sound of Music”.
-The narrow lanes and broad squares of this baroque city have taken their deserved place on the UNESCO World Heritage List.
+- Salzburg and the Lake region Stunning Salzburg is the city where W. A. Mozart was born and the shooting location for “The Sound of Music.”
+This baroque city’s narrow lanes and broad squares have taken their deserved place on the UNESCO World Heritage List.

-- Graz is Austria’s second-largest city – and one of its hidden secrets.
-This impressive historic city in the southern region of Styria has plenty to flaunt, especially for foodies, history lovers, and people passionate about nature.
+- Graz Is Austria’s second-largest city – and one of its hidden secrets.
+This impressive historical city in the southern region of Styria has plenty to flaunt, especially for foodies, history lovers, and people passionate about nature.

-- Innsbruck is the provincial capital of Tyrol and the fifth largest city in Austria.
+- Innsbruck Is Tyrol’s provincial capital and the fifth-largest city in Austria.
 It has twice hosted the Winter Olympics.
-This beautiful alpine destination, with its historical buildings, breathtaking scenery, and snow-capped mountains will captivate you.
+This beautiful alpine destination, with its historical buildings, breathtaking scenery, and snow-capped mountains, will captivate you.

 Did you know?